LuxuSam/PhysicalButton/README.md

 The last step is to add activities to your button which are executed in order of the activities list.
 You can edit, move or remove activities in the right pane.

+### More details for the button configuration:
+* **Button Name**
+  * This is where you put the name of your button to differentiate them in the list of buttons.
+* **GPIO**
+  * This is the GPIO you connect your button to, the other cable has to be connected to a ground pin.
+Buttons are configured to use internal pulled-up resistors.
+* **Mode**
+  * Depending on your button setup or wiring you have to choose between the two modes.
+  * Normally Open (NO)
+    * Use this mode if your button is usually not pressed (open).
+  * Normally Closed (NC)
+    * Use this mode if your button is usually pressed (closed).
+* **Hold Time**
+  * This is where you set the hold time for your button, this means how long the button has to be held until the reaction is triggered.
+* **Choose activities for your button**
+  * Action:
+    * You can choose between the standard actions of OctoPrint (cancel, connect, disconnect, home (x, y and z are homed), pause, resume and start).
+  * GCODE:
+    * You can input any GCODE.
+  * These activities will be executed in order of your list.
+You can also rearrange them by inserting them at your desired position.

 ### Note:
 You can only configure one button per GPIO.
 If you want more activities to be activated upon button press (/release), add more activities to the button.